Embark on an exclusive and transformative journey of marine conservation and community engagement

 Back on the island, enjoy the remainder of the day at your own pace, reflecting on your day’s experiences.
 As evening descends, relax with pre-dinner drinks.
 Tomorrow your adventure continues.

-This morning after breakfast, you’ll play a vital role in enriching the underwater world around Mnemba Island through the creation of your own unique coral frame and nurturing its growth.
+This morning after breakfast, you’ll play a hands-on role in restoring Mnemba Island’s fragile reef ecosystem by participating in the final steps of creating your own hexagonal reef star and nurturing its growth.

-Once back on the island, the rest of your day is yours.
-Enjoy a leisurely lunch, followed by a recap of your coral frame experience.
-Relax and recharge for the rest of the day before unwinding with sundowners looking forward to tomorrow’s adventures.
+The rest of your day is yours.
+Enjoy a leisurely lunch, followed by a recap of your reef star experience.
+Relax and recharge before unwinding with sundowners and looking ahead to tomorrow’s adventures.

 Island conservation tour